anycable/docs.anycable.io/docs/deployment/kubernetes.md

     helm dependencies update
     ```

- 1. And then configure it in your application values within `anycable-go` namespace:
+ 1. And then configure it in your application values within `anycable-go` section:

     ```yaml
     # values.yaml

+    # Configuration for the external Helm chart "anycable/anycable-go"
     anycable-go:
       env:
         # Assuming that Ruby RPC is available in K8s in the same namespace as anycable-rpc service (see next chapter)